AxalotLDev/Async/README.md

 ## Support status for Minecraft versions
 Only the latest Minecraft release and the latest Minecraft snapshot are fully supported.
 Older Minecraft releases are in long-term support and will receive critical bug fixes.
 Older Minecraft snapshots are not supported.

+## Support C2ME?
+The mod supports C2ME if you disable 2 mixins in it: asynccatchers.MixinThreadedAnvilChunkStorage and threading_detections.random_instances.MixinWorld

 ## Support
 Our issue tracker: [link](https://path.to/your/logo.png)